sansinghsanjay/udacity_self_driving_car_lane_detection/README.md

 </p>

 ## Objective
-This project is for identifying and marking lane lines on the road using OpenCV.
+This project is for identifying and marking lane lines on the road.

-Above GIF images are showing sample input (at left side) and sample output (at right side) using Python and OpenCV.
+Above GIF images are showing sample input (at left side) and sample output (at right side) obtained by using Python and OpenCV.

 ## Introduction